 These cameras act as the driver's second (and third, and fourth) set of eyes, deterring misbehavior and helping ensure that rule compliance.
-They also protect transit providers and their employees from claims of misconduct, an emerging concern which could easily be added to Ecolane's list of Top 6 Transit Industry Headaches.
+They also protect transit providers and their employees from claims of misconduct.
 Providers can document all interactions on their vehicles and in the event, a situation arises, can determine exactly what happens between passengers, between drivers and passengers, and in the case of exterior cameras, between their vehicles and public traffic.
 School bus cameras have proven invaluable in cases of bullying among students and for buses in high crime areas, cameras can provide an extra safety net in preventing violence.
 For transit operators responsible for safely moving people, cameras help them rest more easily.

 The technologies available today to transit service providers are numerous, but it’s up to the provider to ensure the solutions they implement are user friendly.
 Although onboard cameras are among the technologies considered indispensable today, there can often be some customer discomfort involved with being “on camera” all the time.
 Having clear policies in place around the use of captured audio and video and communicating that information to customers is often the very best way to ensure wider acceptance.
 We only need to spend a few minutes on YouTube for examples of how prevalent transit-videos has become and how the large use-case for their distribution.

 However, onboard video systems are here to stay and with so many products out there, transit providers can find a system that works best for their needs and their budgets.
 Some systems even integrate nicely with dispatch and scheduling software, providing a fully integrated picture for transit operations.
 Considering the safety they provide, they are well worth the investment and are transit trends worth following.